 Once the viewing window opens, click on the link that was provided in the confirmation email you received.
 Follow any additional instructions regarding virtual login, such as the use of a password or promo code.
 We recommend that you copy and paste the password rather than trying to type it in.
 Passwords are case sensitive.

-To watch on your TV (with no Smart TV capabilities)
+To watch on your TV (with no Smart TV or streaming device capabilities)

 You must have an HDMI cable to connect your computer to your TV.
 Once it is connected, select the correct input source on your TV.
 This will allow you to mirror the computer screen on your TV.
 It is strongly recommended that you test this system before the film festival.